Ecologists can find no evidence Japanese knotweed causes significant structural damage.

 This latest research complements a recent paper published by academics at Swansea University which looked at effective ways to tackle Japanese knotweed.

-Japanese knotweed (Fallopia japonica): An analysis of capacity to cause structural damage (compared to other plants) and typical rhizome extension, by Mark Fennell, Max Wade and Karen Bacon, has been accepted for publication in PeerJ.
-A pre-print will be available and a copy of the paper is available on request - contact firstname.lastname@example.org
+Japanese knotweed (Fallopia japonica): An analysis of capacity to cause structural damage (compared to other plants) and typical rhizome extension, by Mark Fennell, Max Wade and Karen Bacon, is published in PeerJ.

 For further details and interviews, contact Rachel Brierley at AECOM on +44(0)7920 533 198 or email@example.com; or Gareth Dant, University of Leeds Media Relations Manager via +44(0)7712 389 448 or firstname.lastname@example.org.